Holgermeister/force_meter_project/README.md

 # ForceMeter GUI
+## How to run
+To run the GUI, run:
+  - Windows: `python GUI_main.py`
+  - Linux/Mac: `python3 GUI_main.py`

+## Tips while running
+- Do keep a the console open while running, it is nice to have while preforming tests.

 ## Architecture
 ### Overview:
 Tkinter-based desktop GUI that orchestrates mechanical tests in a background process, streams readings back via queues, and plots Force–Displacement in real time with Matplotlib.
 All code related to executing the force-displacement tests are keept in `ender_fdm` and its main file `force_test.py`.
 Inside the dirs `configs`, `test_reports`, `custom_tests` and `plots` are saved configuration files, JSON test reports, custom test recipes and saved plots respectively.